opnfv/vswitchperf/docs/to-be-reorganized/vswitchperf_ltd.rst

     -  64,000
     -  Max supported number of flows.

+    This test will be conducted under two conditions following the establishment of all flows as required by RFC 2544, regarding the flow expiration time-out:

+    1) The time-out never expires during each trial.

+    2) The time-out expires for all flows periodically.
+This would require a short time-out compared with flow re-appearance for a small number of flows, and may not be possible for all flow conditions.

-    The maximum 0% packet loss throughput should be determined in a manner identical to LTD.Throughput.RFC2544.PacketLossRatio.
+    The maximum 0% packet loss Throughput should be determined in a manner identical to LTD.Throughput.RFC2544.PacketLossRatio.

     **Expected Result**: